Evaluating Uncertainty and Quality of Visual Language Action-enabled Robots: Threats to Validity

-Our tasks quality was measured by involving domain experts in labeling the quality level of tasks, which may incur into a \textbf{conclusion validity threat}.
+Our task quality was measured by involving domain experts in labeling the quality level of tasks, which may lead to a \textbf{conclusion validity threat}.
 To mitigate such threat, we involved a total of 3 experienced domain experts and established an adequate process to detect disagreement, with effective conflict resolution for those tasks labeled differently.
-Moreover, we developed a web-based system for easy tagging of successful tasks, distributed the labeling across a total of 15 days and limited the number of tasks to label to a maximum of 160 tasks.
-This process showed high agreement between the first two labelers, showing an inter-rater agreement of 85\% according to the Cohen's kappa.
+Moreover, we developed a web-based system for easy tagging of successful tasks, distributed the labeling across a total of 15 days, and limited the number of tasks to label to a maximum of 160 tasks.
+This process showed high agreement between the first two labelers, showing an inter-rater agreement of 85\% according to Cohen's kappa.